Miss Phoebe du Parcq

 This includes ensuring that we spend money wisely and effectively; that we have the best staff who are continually improving their practice and teach a relevant curriculum; that children are safe and happy; that any issues are dealt with and followed up by relevant people; that the building and resources are fit for purpose; that communications with stakeholders (senior managers, pupils, parents, Governors, Local Authority, Department for Education) are timely and effective; that children have equal opportunities and that there is community cohesion.

-I am responsible for supporting the Headteacher in achieving the best outcomes for all children.
+As Head of Assessment, I am responsible for supporting the school in achieving the best outcomes for all children.
 Scrutinising school data for trends on progress, I focus on how every individual is progressing in their learning and what measures / strategies we can put in place to support them to raise their achievement.

 Ms Emma Jordan

 Acting Deputy Headteacher, Head of Welfare / EYFS and KS1 Phase Leader/ Reception Teacher

 As the Early Years and KS1 Manager it is my responsibility to have high expectations of pupil achievement throughout the phase.
 I support the team of staff to develop and enhance their practice and monitor, track and report upon progress, achievement and behaviour to stakeholders.

 As part of my responsibility for ‘Welfare’, I take the lead in child protection and work closely with families, social services and other agencies to ensure that children are happy and safe.
 I also support with attendance and punctuality concerns and am available to discuss any worries parents may have or need advice on their child, family or other personal circumstances.
 After the class teacher, I am the second point of contact for any issues that your child may encounter in EYFS and KS1.

 Mrs Simone Alexander